catronomix/catro-modulo/README.md

 CM-10: bitStep
 If you want to pass on binary values step by step, this is the module you are looking for.
-There are also buttons and trigger inputs to capture the current state and play it back (bit override)
+There are also buttons and trigger inputs to capture the current state and play it back (override)

-&nbsp;

-## The next update will be 1.0, which will be simply 0.6.6 ported to Rack v1 plugin format.
-### Additional modules (bitCrawl, bitShift and OctoLove) will have to wait untill that is finished.